jadecobra/python_tdd_exercises/source/functions/index.rst

 what is a function?
 #################################################################################

-A function_ is code that is callable_, this means I can write code to do something one time, and use it to do the thing at a different time from when I write it, by calling the name.
+A function_ is code that is callable_, this means I can write code to do something one time, and use it to do that thing at a different time from when I write it, by calling the name.

 Using a function_ can make code simpler, easier to read, test, reuse, maintain and improve - all the good things.

-Part of `Computer Programming`_ is sending input data to a process and getting output data back, you can think of it like this
+Part of `Computer Programming`_ is sending input data to a process and getting output data back

 .. code-block:: python

     input_data -> process -> output_data

-Where ``process`` is the function_.
+where ``process`` is the function_.
 I think of it like mapping a function ``f`` in Mathematics_ with inputs ``x`` and output ``y``

 .. math::